Kurkure: Launching

-Following the Pakistani launch in 2007, actresses Ayesha Omer, Hania Amir and Iqra Aziz have all been featured in television commercials for Kurkure.
+Kurkure was launched in Pakistan in 2008.
+Actresses Ayesha Omer, Hania Amir and Iqra Aziz have all been featured in television commercials for Kurkure in the country.

 In November 2006, Frito-Lay announced plans to release Kurkure to American markets in 2007.
 This decision was made after analysts showed increasing interest in Indian spices in the region.
 Kurkure was subsequently introduced in other markets with a significant non-resident Indian population such as the UK.
+As of 2010, Kurkure is available in Eastern Canada.
 As of 2013, Kurkure is available in Western Canada.
-As of 2010, Kurkure is available in Eastern Canada.

-It was launched in Bangladesh in 2015 by Transcom Consumer Products Ltd.

-Free Internet Data

-From September 2020, Airtel had provided its users 1GB free internet data with a packet of Kurkure costing Rs 10.

-Controversy

-In July 2018, it was reported that PepsiCo had been granted an order by the Delhi High Court, ordering Facebook, Instagram, Twitter, and YouTube to remove or block various "disparaging and defamatory" posts perpetuating a false rumour that Kurkure products contain plastics.
-The rumour had frequently been spread via videos depicting the snacks being flammable, though this is based primarily on their starch content.
-PepsiCo faced criticism over the move, as it also included the geoblocking of Twitter posts that were clearly satirizing the controversy and order.